jumpalottahigh/blog.georgi-yanev.com/src/pages/fpv/2019-04-04-set-up-taranis-x-lite/index.md

 ![screenshot of the outputs screen](set-up-taranis-x-lite-16.jpg)

 > Useful to trim channel outputs so that your stick endpoints can correspond to the min and max values in Betaflight.
-A common thing is that pulling the throttle for example all the way down would show as a value of 988 in Betaflight and we want that to ideally be at a 1000.
+A common thing is that pulling the throttle, for example, all the way down would show as a value of 988 in Betaflight and we want that to ideally be at 1000.
 To do that, tweak the values by entering the edit menu via the joystick center press and tweak the Min and Max values for that channel.
 See the example image below.
 Do that for all your stick channels.

 ![screenshot of the outputs edit screen](set-up-taranis-x-lite-17.jpg)